Points of Interest in Wamego

 Wamego City Park and includes a museum, a restored

-one-room schoolhouse, a log cabin built in 1840, General Store, Telephone building and the first jail built in Pottawatomie County.
+one-room schoolhouse, a log cabin built in 1840, a General Store, a Telephone building and the first jail built in Pottawatomie County.
 The

 museum addition which opened in the spring of 1997 is

-The Ditto/Leach house, located at Fifth and Poplar, was built in 1890
+The Leach house, located at Fifth and Poplar, was built in 1890

 by Louis B. Leach, a prominent Wamego businessman.
 The 22-room